 About the project

-The State Government is removing 8 level crossings in Brunswick between Park Street, Parkville and Albion Street, Brunswick.
-This is expected to be completed by 2027.
+The State Government is removing eight level crossings in Brunswick between Park Street in the south and Albion Street in the north.
+This project is expected to be completed by 2027.

 This project will have a much larger impact to Brunswick than just the removal of boom gates.
 It will also open up new east-west routes across the suburb, create major new areas of open space and new landscaped areas, bring new public art, new station precincts, and impact the Upfield Shared User Path.

 Although we are not delivering this project, Council has an important role to play in advocating on behalf of our community, and to work closely with the Level Crossing Removals Project throughout the life of the project.

 In April Council officially adopted Reshaping Brunswick – a document that outlines Council’s vision for the Brunswick Level Crossing Removal Project for the life of the project.

 What we've done so far

 Since November 2022, council has proactively engaged with residents to hear a broad spectrum of views and issues which are important to them.